MyPureCloud/developer-center-blog/source/2017-07-19-evolving-the-contact-lookup-api/index.html.md

 ![Elasticsearch](Elasticsearch-Logo-Color-V.png)

-At PureCloud, we're big fans of [Elasticsearch](https://www.elastic.co/) which powers everything from the company directory, to phone configuration, to our analytics platform.
+At Genesys Cloud, we're big fans of [Elasticsearch](https://www.elastic.co/) which powers everything from the company directory, to phone configuration, to our analytics platform.
 We have a lot of expertise managing, securing, tuning, and growing Elasicsearch clusters to handle billions of JSON documents.
 And because the contacts microservice was already using Elasticsearch under the hood for its search features, it seemed like a great place to start.

 When a contact is created or updated, the record is synchronously stored in DynamoDB, which is our system of record, then asynchronously transformed and indexed in Elasticsearch.
 Elasticsearch has a very robust and easy to use query language that easily supports the kind of lookups we need.
 To simplify the interface, the contact lookup API doesn't differentiate the source of the phone number (ie. are they calling from their home number or cell number) nor does it differentiate between email addresses or social channels.
 Any of these lookup values can be used to identify the customer involved in the interaction.
 The query as passed to Elasticsearch looks a bit like this: